NickvisionApps/Denaro/CONTRIBUTING.md

 - Determine if your bug is really a bug and not an error on your side.
 If you are looking for support, you might want to check [this section](#i-have-a-question).
 - To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in both the [Discussions](https://github.com/NickvisionApps/Denaro/discussions) and [Issues](https://github.com/NickvisionApps/Denaro/issues) sections.
 - Collect information about the bug:
+  - Debug information provided by the application
+    - WinUI: open Help → About Denaro, click on the button with version number, debug information will be copied to clipboard.
+    - GNOME: from main menu open About Denaro → Troubleshooting → Debugging Information, here you can copy information to clipboard or save to a file.
   - Stack trace (Traceback)
     - Including any error messages thrown by the application
     - You may need to start the application via the terminal/console to receive an error message for a crash.